kyleschnirring/hack-news/README.md

 ```

 ## Usage
-The examples below show how to access the IDs of the top stories on Hacker News.
+The examples below shows how to access the IDs of the top stories on Hacker News.

 ```javascript
 var hn = require('hack-news');